Australia-India Strategic Research Fund Collaborative Research Projects

 Internal nomination process

-According to the AISRF Guidelines, the University of Queensland can be the lead organisation on a maximum of two applications in this round, and only one per Priority Area.
+According to the AISRF Guidelines, The University of Queensland can be the lead organisation on a maximum of two applications in this round, and only one per Priority Area.
 Applicants are therefore required to complete a mandatory online Expression of Interest (EOI) form which will be ranked by a selection panel of senior academics.

 UQ teams that are partnering with an eligible Australian industry partner might like to consider whether the partner organisation could be approached to lead the bid, in the event that the UQ team is not shortlisted in the internal EOI round.